Preserving Life's Balance

 However, although we are strategically wedged between two sizable, protected areas which greatly reduces human access to our reserve, our rhino population has not remained unscathed and the threat of incursion by poachers has become our greatest conservation challenge to date.

 Consequently, we spend millions of Rands in the fight against this scourge.
-We are continually bolstering our prevention capacity, having significantly increased our team of skilled field rangers and multiple high-tech cameras with SMS functionality for real-time poacher identification.
+We are continually bolstering our prevention capacity, having significantly increased our team of skilled Field Rangers, Canine Capacity and multiple high-tech cameras with SMS functionality for real-time poacher identification.

 2